Building a Transport Package: The Right Way

 .

-LexiconHelper's search algorithm for lexicon strings is very smart but it's not perfect.
-It will correctly handle single quotes inside double quotes and vice versa (assuming the code is valid PHP), but it will fail on a line like this:
+LexiconHelper's search algorithm for lexicon strings is very smart, but it's not perfect.
+It will correctly handle single quotes inside double quotes and vice versa (assuming the code is valid PHP), but it will fail on a line like this (because of the extra quotation marks):

 echo $this->modx->lexicon('mc_file_nf~~File Not Found') . ': ' . $filename;